wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

-   free to choose some other way of generating identifiers (e.g., UUID [RFC4122]), but this will likely make it somewhat harder for operators to use (the serial number is usually easy to find on a device, a more complex system is likely harder to track).
+   determine how many devices have been manufactured).
+Implementors are free to choose some other way of generating identifiers (e.g., UUID [RFC4122]), but this will likely make it somewhat harder for operators to use (the serial number is usually easy to find on a device, a more complex system is likely harder to track).

-   [ Ed note: This example also uses TFTP because that is what many vendors use in their auto-install / ZTP feature.
+   [ Ed note: This example also uses TFTP because that is what many vendors use in their auto-install feature.
 It could easily instead be HTTP, FTP, etc. ]

 2.1.
 Example Scenario

-   Operator_A needs another peering router, and so they order another router from Vendor_B, to be drop-shipped to the Point of Presence (POP) / datacenter.
+   Operator_A needs another peering router, and so they order another router from Vendor_B, to be drop-shipped to the facility.
 Vendor_B begins assembling the new device, and tells Operator_A what the new device's serial number will be (SN:17894321).
 When Vendor_B first installs the firmware on the device and boots it, the device generates a public-private keypair, and Vendor_B publishes the public key on their keyserver (in a public key certificate, for ease of use).

-   While the device is being shipped, Operator_A generates the initial device configuration, fetches the certificate from Vendor_B keyservers by providing the serial number of the new device.
+   While the device is being shipped, Operator_A generates the initial device configuration and fetches the certificate from Vendor_B keyservers by providing the serial number of the new device.
-   Operator_A then encrypts the device configuration and puts this encrypted config on a (local) TFTP server.
+   Operator_A then encrypts the device configuration and puts this encrypted configuration on a (local) TFTP server.

-   When the device arrives at the POP, it gets installed in Operator_A' rack, and cabled as instructed.
+   When the device arrives at the POP, it gets installed in Operator_A's rack, and cabled as instructed.
 The new device powers up and discovers that it has not yet been configured.
 It enters its autoboot state, and begins the DHCP process.
-Operator_A' DHCP server provides it with an IP address and the address of the configuration server.
-The router uses TFTP to fetch its config file (note that all this is existing functionality).
-The device attempts to load the config file - if the config file is unparsable, (new functionality) the device tries to use its private key to decrypt the file, and, assuming it validates, installs the new configuration.
+Operator_A's DHCP server provides it with an IP address and the address of the configuration server.
+The router uses TFTP to fetch its configuration file.
+Note that all of this is existing functionality.
+   The device attempts to load the configuration file.
+As an added step, if the configuration file cannot be parsed, the device tries to use its private key to decrypt the file and, assuming it validates, proceeds to install the new, decrypted, configuration.

-   Only the "correct" device will have the required private key and be able to decrypt and use the config file (See Security Considerations).
+   Only the "correct" device will have the required private key and be able to decrypt and use the configuration file (See Security Considerations (Section 7)).
 An attacker would be able to connect to the network and get an IP address.
-They would also be able to retrieve (encrypted) config files by guessing serial numbers (or perhaps the server would allow directory listing), but without the private keys an attacker will not be able to decrypt the files.
+They would also be able to retrieve (encrypted) configuration files by guessing serial numbers (or perhaps the server would allow directory listing), but without the private keys an attacker will not be able to decrypt the files.